SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - Let's take a look at a simple sample implementation in the image below.
 You can see that the enrichLogMessage method is associated with both an INPUT and OUTPUT channel.
 In a future section we will create an application following a similar pattern, but notice that if you look at the _ScsSourceTweets.java_ class in your "02-scs-source-tweets" project you will see something a bit different.
 We are using an _@InboundChannelAdapter_ annotation in order to create our fake tweets at a fixed rate.

-Negative
+> aside negative
-: "Spring Cloud Stream is built on the concepts and patterns defined by Enterprise Integration Patterns and relies in its internal implementation on an already established and popular implementation of Enterprise Integration Patterns within the Spring portfolio of projects: Spring Integration framework."
+> "Spring Cloud Stream is built on the concepts and patterns defined by Enterprise Integration Patterns and relies in its internal implementation on an already established and popular implementation of Enterprise Integration Patterns within the Spring portfolio of projects: Spring Integration framework."
 By using Spring Integration we can make use of familiar annotations such as _@InboundChannelAdapater, @Transformer or @ServiceActivator_

 ![SCS Sample Implementation](images/ScsProcessorCodeSnippet.png)